saneletm/dotvim/README.md

 README.md
 -----------------------
-This is a repository for my linux configuration files which include
+This is a repository for my linux configuration (SO, IT IS MISSNAMED) files which include

  * _vim files (.vim and plugins)_
  * _bash profile: mac files (.bash_profile)_